FAQ

 Can POLYGRAIN also be used retrospectively (revaccinated)?

-POLYGRAIN can also be used to inoculate established plant populations.
-This post-inoculation helps to maintain the long-term effectiveness of the product and improve soil quality and plant health.
-This means that older plants can also benefit from the advantages of POLYGRAIN and continue to enjoy optimum growing conditions.
+POLYGRAIN can also be applied to established crops by post-inoculation.
+This re-fertilization helps to maintain the long-term effectiveness of the product and improve soil quality and plant health.
+In this way, older plants can also benefit from the advantages of POLYGRAIN and continue to enjoy optimum growing conditions.

 APPLICATION AREAS